BobrHere/dddam-app/README.md

 ## Use Cases

 We will start from Use Cases.
-The type of the `DUseCase` is quite tricky but you only need to know about three constructor parameters.
+The type of the `DUseCase` is quite tricky but you only need to know about the three constructor parameters.
 Let's see an example:

 ```typescript
 const createUserUC = new DUseCase(